125 die as tear gas triggers crush at Indonesia soccer match

 The violence spread outside the stadium where at least five police vehicles were toppled and set ablaze.
 Riot police responded by firing tear gas, including toward the stadium’s stands, causing panic among the crowd.

-Spectator Ahmad Fatoni said police had started beating the fans with sticks and shields, and they fought back.
+Another spectator, Ahmad Fatoni, said police had started beating the fans with sticks and shields, and they fought back.

 “Officers fired tear gas directly at spectators in the stands, forcing us to run toward the exit,” he said.
 “Many victims fell because of shortness of breath and difficulty seeing due to tear gas and were trampled.”